-Regolith forms through the weathering of rock near the Earth's surface and contains a mobile soil that overlies an immobile saprolite (weathered bedrock) (e.g., Heimsath et al., 1997; Riebe and Granger, 2013).
-Denudation of the mobile soil layer results in the continual supply of weathered bedrock towards the surface and replenishes nutrients for biota.
-Soil production from weathered bedrock in a soil-mantled hillslope occurs through complex interactions between tectonics (which influences the slope of topography and therefore denudation), rock type, climate (specifically precipitation and temperature), and biota.
-All of these soil production processes are active over extended (millennial and greater) timescales (e.g., Mishra et al., 2019; Starke et al., 2020).
-Disentangling the interactions between tectonics, climate, and biota on soil production has proved challenging and has previously been approached in study areas with diverse geologic, climate, and vegetation histories through the determination of soil production rates (e.g., Dixon et al., 2009; Dixon and von Blanckenburg, 2012; Heimsath et al., 2012; Larsen et al., 2014).
-The term soil production rate (SPR) is used here as a general term for the production rate of bedrock into saprolite or soil.
-Studies investigating SPRs typically operate under the simplifying assumption of steady-state conditions.
-Under steady-state conditions, SPRs are considered equal to surface denudation rates, which include mass loss through chemical weathering and physical erosion in soil and saprolite (e.g., Dixon et al., 2009).
-With these concepts in mind, the goal of this study is the quantification of soil production, chemical weathering, and physical erosion rates across diverse climate and ecological gradients.
-These data, in combination with a global inventory are used to identify the contributions of biotic and abiotic processes to SPRs.
+- Regolith forms through the weathering of rock near the Earth's surface and contains a mobile soil1 that overlies an immobile saprolite (weathered bedrock) (e.g., Heimsath et al., 1997; Riebe and Granger, 2013).
+Soil erosion results in the continual supply of weathered bedrock towards the surface and replenishment of nutrients for biota.
+Soil production in a soil-mantled hillslope occurs through complex interactions between tectonics (which influences the slope of topography and therefore erosion), rock type, climate (specifically precipitation and temperature), and biota; with all these interactions active over extended (millennial and greater) timescales (e.g., Mishra et al., 2019; Starke et al., 2020).
+Disentangling these interactions - 35 has proved challenging and has previously been approached in study areas with diverse geologic, climate, and vegetation histories through the determination of soil production rates (e.g., Dixon et al., 2009; Dixon and von Blanckenburg, 2012; Heimsath et al., 2012; Larsen et al., 2014).
+In this study, the term soil production rate (SPR) is used as a general term for the production rate of bedrock into saprolite or soil.
+Under steady-state conditions, SPRs are considered equal to surface denudation rates which include mass loss through erosion and chemical weathering in soil and saprolite (e.g., Dixon et al., 2012). - 40 2009).